mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 Please note that these workarounds do not allow for Steam Multiplayer and thus you will need to use `IP connect` options for multiplayer

 On the 1.4.X version, the workaround is to install tModLoader following the Manual Installation instructions and launch it using the `start-tModLoaderFamilyShare.bat/sh` included in the files.
-Alternatively, if you are able to get Steam to download the files in the Steam Client, that also works in theoey, but has seen varying success among users.
+Alternatively, if you are able to get Steam to download the files in the Steam Client, that also works in theory, but has seen varying success among users.
 You may also choose to setup this launch as a `non-steam game` in your library to enable steam overlay in game.

 On the 1.3 version, a workaround is to install tModLoader through steam as normal and then copy the `steam_appid.txt` file from the Terraria install folder to the tModLoader install folder, replacing the existing file.